yang70/data-structures/README.md

 By [Matthew Yang](http://www.matthewgyang.com).

 ## Description
-This is a practice/demonstration repository to explore and create classic data structures.
+This is a practice/demonstration repository to explore and create classic data structures and sorting algorithms.
 These include:

 * **Insertion-Sort algorithm** - *still in progress*